 Board of Directors

-Paul T. Stecko has served as Executive Chairman of PCA since July 2010.
-He served as Chief Executive Officer from January 1999 through June 2010 and has been Chairman of PCA’s Board of Directors since March 1999.
+Paul T. Stecko has been Chairman of PCA’s Board of Directors since March 1999.
+He served as Executive Chairman of PCA from July 2010 to December 2013 and as Chief Executive Officer from January 1999 through June 2010.
 From November 1998 to April 1999, Mr. Stecko served as President and Chief Operating Officer of Tenneco Inc. From January 1997 to November 1998, Mr. Stecko served as Chief Operating Officer of Tenneco.
 From December 1993 through January 1997, Mr. Stecko served as President and Chief Executive Officer of Tenneco Packaging Inc. Prior to joining Tenneco Packaging, Mr. Stecko spent 16 years with International Paper Company.
 Mr. Stecko is a member of the board of directors of Tenneco Inc., Smurfit Kappa Group Limited and State Farm Mutual Insurance Company.

 Cheryl K. Beebe has served as a director of PCA since May 2008.
 Ms. Beebe has been the Vice President and Chief Financial Officer of Ingredion Incorporated (formerly Corn Products International, Inc.), a manufacturer and seller of a number of ingredients to food and industrial customers, since February 2004 and has been employed by Ingredion since 1997.
 Ms. Beebe previously served as Vice President, Finance from July 2002 to February 2004, as Vice President from February 1999 to 2004 and as Treasurer from 1997 to February 2004.
 She served as Director of Finance and Planning for CPC International Inc.'s (now named Unilever Bestfoods) Corn Refining business from 1995 to 1997 and as Director of Financial Analysis and Planning for its Corn Products North America business from 1993 to 1995.
 From 1980 to 1993, she served in various financial positions in CPC's U.S. consumer food business, North American audit group and worldwide corporate treasury function.